Glasgow Airport Movements 2021

 Out & About

 Nothing much of interest to report locally apart from the farmers gathering in the crops before autumn brings colder weather.
-It looks as though there will be a good harvest this year after good spells of superb summer weather, a relatively rare occurrence in Scotland.
+It looks as though there will be a good harvest this year after prolonged spells of superb summer sunshine, a relatively rare occurrence in Scotland.
 Farmers throughout the UK are reporting serious problems gathering in their fruit and veg though due to a lack of workers.
 Much of the picking is done by people from Eastern Europe but Brexit combined with the pandemic means that the industry is suffering badly.
-Shortages in supermarkets have also occurred due to shortage of lorry drivers in the supply chain, again much of whom traditionally came from abroad.
+Shortages in supermarkets have also occurred due to a lack of lorry drivers in the supply chain, again much of whom traditionally came from abroad.

 I only ventured further afield twice this month: A long overdue visit to Aberdeen Airport and a single trip to Prestwick...